danionescu0/home-automation/remote-speaker/README.md

 This is a remote speaker that has the ability to play text to speech.

+For a full tutorial on this subject visit this [instructable](http://www.instructables.com/id/How-to-Build-a-Text-to-Speech-IOT-Speaker/)

 ** Components **

 * linux comatible development board with WIFI access, i've used [C.H.I.P.](https://getchip.com/pages/chip),